 The Medical Center is paid by Medicaid based on All Patient Refined Diagnosis-Related Group (APR-DRG) at a predetermined specified rate for each discharge, subject to a weight or acuity factor, based on patient's diagnosis.
 Outpatient services are reimbursed based on Enhanced Ambulatory Payment Groups (EAPGs).
 EAPGs group together procedure and medical visits that share similar clinical characteristics, resource utilization patterns and cost so that the payment is based on the relative intensity of the entire visit.
-The Medical Center is also paid a disproportionate share adjustment for servicing certain low income patients.
+For fiscal year 2017, the Medical Center is also paid DSH adjustment for servicing certain low income patients and does not anticipate future DSH payments.
 The District's Medicaid program reimburses for skilled nursing facility care on a per diem rate.